Will Xi and Biden mend US-China relations at the APEC summit?

 Biden and Xi have not met since the G20 summit in Bali in November 2022.
 The APEC summit provides an opportunity for them to meet “and neither side have to worry about the optics of overly accommodating the other in the initiation of the meeting and the meeting venue,” said Chong Ja Ian, associate professor at the Department of Political Science at the National University of Singapore.

 China and the US have worked to find agreement in two areas, drugs and climate change.
-Media reports said that at the summit, China is expected to announce a crackdown on fentanyl sales to the US and both countries plan to increase renewable energy and phase out fossil fuels.
+Media reports said that at the summit, China is expected to announce a crackdown on fentanyl sales to the US and both countries plan to increase renewable energy.

 The goal on the US side will be to “keep temperatures in the Asia-Pacific as low as possible”, said Rana Mitter, ST Lee professor of US-China relations at the Harvard Kennedy School.
 With wars in Ukraine and Gaza, the United States “has no desire for a third war front”, Mitter said.